 We actively monitor and evaluate changes in third-party models and, as needed, calibrate the CAT risk model estimates delivered via our proprietary processes.
 We consider CAT model stochastic loss estimates, historical loss experience, loss trend projections, lessons learned from recent events, underwriting practices, market share analyses, external scientific analyses and other factors, including non-modeled losses, to refine our proprietary view of CAT risk.
 We continually update these models, which are an integral part of our ERM process and support our long-term financial strategies and objectives.

 In addition to CAT modeling, our geospatial capabilities integrate weather event overlays on policy and claim locations that are further supplemented with aerial imagery to fully understand our loss activity compared to expectations.
-Analytical techniques like this are an integral component of our Capital & Risk Management processes and further support our long-term financial strategies and objectives.
+Analytical techniques like these are an integral component of our Capital & Risk Management processes and further support our long-term financial strategies and objectives.

 Our dedicated Global Renewable Energy Practice provides insurance solutions for the life span of a renewable energy business, from research and development and manufacturing to permanent operations, as well as for on- and off-shore wind, solar and bio power operations.
 This practice is designed to help Travelers capture a greater share of the expanding renewable energy industry domestically and internationally, as trends toward renewable and clean energy sources continue to accelerate.
 For example, our WindPak® and SolarPak® insurance products respond to unique coverage issues for the wind and solar industries.